radiantearth/stac-api-spec/README.md

 An implementation will most always add extensions for broader functionality than just browsing catalogs.

 **Extensions:**
-In the [extensions/](extensions/) folder there are additional endpoints defined that can be added to enrich the functionality of STAC API - Core.
+The [extensions/](extensions.md) document links to additional capabilities that can be added to enrich the functionality of STAC API - Core.
 OpenAPI YAML documents are provided for each extension with additional documentation and examples provided in a README.

 **Fragments:**